 Bray v.
-Simon & Schuster, Inc., 2014 WL 2893202 (W.D.
+Simon & Schuster, No. 14-CV-00258 (W.D.
 Mo.
-2014).
-Scott served as lead counsel defending a publisher and online retailer against a putative class action alleging unfair sales practices in the sale of foreign-language lessons.
+2014) Scott served as lead counsel defending a publisher and online retailer against a putative class action alleging unfair sales practices in the sale of foreign-language lessons.
 Within four months of plaintiff’s initial complaint, the individual class representative’s claims were dismissed with prejudice and no class was certified.

 Hussain v.
-Delta Air Lines, Inc., No. 14-333-CV (W.D.
+Delta Air Lines, No. 14-333-CV (W.D.
 Mo.
-2014).
-Scott served as lead counsel defending a putative class action alleging breach-of-contract for failure to pay denied-boarding compensation.
+2014) Scott served as lead counsel defending a putative class action alleging breach of contract for failure to pay denied-boarding compensation.
 After targeted factual investigation by the defendant, the class representative elected to dismiss her case with prejudice and no class was certified.

 Publications and Presentations